-We offer many different species of tropical hardwoods that are not only certified to be material of the stature described above but is also a great green alternative.
+We offer many different species of sinker tropical hardwoods that are not only certified to be material of the stature described but is also a great green alternative.
 It’s true.
-You can now obtain and work with tropical hardwood of a quality that has not been seen since the day of sailing ships and all without the guilt trip tied to environmental issues.
+You can now obtain and work with exotic hardwood of a quality that has not been seen since the day of sailing ships and all without the guilt trip tied to environmental issues.

 For upwards of 200 years this material has been patiently lying in wait at the bottom of rivers and streams throughout the tropics and is now being reclaimed.
 Now it is available for you to create a stunning project using the finest material possible.

 (Swietenia macrophylla)We have available, at the moment, straight grained and highly figured material in widths up to 20″ and thicknesses of 1″ to 3″.
 We are taking all precautions necessary to guarantee stable, straight lumber you will be proud to work with.
 Learn More

 (Bucida buceras)A very heavy, hard, but workable hardwood with outstanding grain character.
 We have material in inventory in widths up to 26″ and thicknesses of 1″, 2″, and 4″.
 Learn More